Ridhwana/rails/guides/source/caching_with_rails.md

 "618bbc92e2d35ea1945008b42799b0e7" → Strong ETag
 ```

-Unlike weak ETags, a strong ETag implies that response should be exactly the same
+Unlike weak ETags, a strong ETag means the response body must match exactly,
-and byte by byte identical.
-It's useful when doing Range requests within a
+byte for byte.
+This is useful for `Range` requests on large files such as
-large video or PDF file.
-Some CDNs support only strong ETags, like Akamai.
+videos or PDFs.
+Some CDNs also require strong ETags.
+If you need to generate a
-If you absolutely need to generate a strong ETag, it can be done as follows.
+strong ETag, you can do so as follows:

 ```ruby
 class ProductsController < ApplicationController